 NOTE: If multiple fiddle lessons and MP3s are loading at once, this page will get slow!
 I recommend that you refresh the page each time you open a new video or MP3.

 Video #1: Here is a video of me performing the fiddle tune "I'll Fly Away."
 I teach both the beginner and the intermediate breaks you hear here.

-" look at this web-site http://losrodas.com/2016/08/12 I'll Fly Away" is a hymn written in 1929 by Albert E. Brumley and published in 1932 by the Hartford Music company in a collection titled Wonderful Message.
+" http://conradwinter.com/new/?post_type=portfolio hop over to this site I'll Fly Away" is a hymn written in 1929 by Albert E. Brumley and published in 1932 by the Hartford Music company in a collection titled Wonderful Message.
 Brumley's writing was influenced in part by an older secular ballad.